Gaspard Corrette

 Gaspard Corrette (c.
 1671 – before 1733) was a French composer and organist.

-He was born around 1671, probably in Rouen, where he was organist for the church of St-Herbland.
+He was born around 1671, probably in Rouen, Province of Normandy, where he served as the organist for the church of St-Herbland.
 In approximately 1720 he moved to Paris.
 The exact date of his death is not known.
 His son, Michel Corrette, also was a musician, composer, violinist, harpsichordist and organist.

 Works

 The only surviving work by Corrette is an organ mass in the eighth Church Mode, published in 1703.
 The mass consists of 24 pieces, all in Tone 5, except for the Elevation which is in Tone 1.

 Messe du 8e Ton pour l’Orgue à l’Usage des Dames Religieuses, et utile à ceux qui touchent l’orgue.